JulienFontaine/imfine/README.md

 # imfine

-We are developping an ultra lightweight CSS and JS framework.
+We are developping an ultra lightweight Javascript library.

 * js/imfine-lib.js: contains the basic Javascript functionality